sid0831/sidlibrary-ng/content/about-me/index.md

 I used to study sociology in university and grad school.
 But I has always been interested in tech.
 After becoming unable to continue my study owing to financial challenges (and tbf the grad school life was not for me) and a lot of trial and error, I decided to start a career in tech.
 And I'd say I'm satisfied with it so far.

-I am also a great fan of [Dreamcatcher](https://en.wikipedia.org/wiki/Dreamcatcher_(group)), a K-Pop girl group.
+I am also a great fan of [Dreamcatcher](https://en.wikipedia.org/wiki/Dreamcatcher_(group)) and [NMIXX](https://en.wikipedia.org/wiki/Nmixx), the K-Pop girl groups.
 Maybe we can talk about them when we have chance!

 ### Education